fbpx

 Michael Lynch was born in Bedfordshire England.
 He was shortlisted for the Colm Toibin Short Story Prize in 2018 and 2019.
 He was long listed in the Bridport Prize Short Story Prize 2021.
 He was 3rd in the Hastings First 1000 Words Novel Prize in 2021.
 He has published two volumes of poetry, Transparency: 60 Poems (2021) and small moments (2022).
 He is proud to say that the Plaza Prize First Chapters Prize is his first outright win.

-He is currently an unemployed English tutor living in Birmingham UK and has four children.
+He is currently an English tutor in the Prison Education Services, and has four children.

 The Hour of Our Death is his first novel which he is hoping to finish this year!